Charles County Pavers

 Signs Your Patio Was Installed Properly

-If you walked your patio after 5 years and saw:
+If you walked your patio in year 5 and saw:

 • No sinking or settling